mintyphp/mintyphp.github.io/01-installation.md

 bash start.sh
 ```

 It should download composer.phar and install the latest versions of all dependencies.
-Then it should start the application in debug mode.
+Then it should start the application in debug mode on [http://localhost:8000/](http://localhost:8000/).